| |

 working on the railroads, which were opening up the American Western

+frontier.
 Originally, in the United States, life within the

 Chinese communities was dominated by a few large family and district